schuppeste/Cerbogx-socket-switcher-acthor/README.md

 Reads Battery Voltage on TCP Modbus CerboGX Devices and controls Fritz Dect200 Power Sockets from Configuration.

 New: acthor Control on BatterySoc+Battery Current>0 Voltage, Limit to maximum Load, Control Algorithm und several Settings.

+Hardcoded: BAttery SOC > 95% & Current>0A & All 3 Phases on Output not in Limit(2,5KW Multiplus)
+lastbattsoc > 95 && lastbattcurrent > 0 && lastl1powermax < 2500 && lastl2powermax < 2500 && lastl3powermax < 2500

+If all is good, the Modbus Client Reads every "Blocktime-Setting-Time" the Registers on the CerboGX, calling acthor_heartbeat Function after reading.

+If the Curennt > 0 for "a_r_i" Times in Heartbeat, added the Value a_r to the Output Power (Reset a_r_i on not okay in 1 measurement, or adding the Value to Power Output)

+If the Current < 0 for "a_r_d" (needs Power from Battery),  subtract the Value a_r from the Output Power (Reset a_r_d on not okay in 1 measurement, or adding the Value to Power Output)

 Ac-Thor Settings:
 ![Bildschirmfoto vom 2024-06-10 11-43-06](https://github.com/schuppeste/Cerbogx-socket-switcher-acthor/assets/3218517/1f0e59e5-2ab3-48ef-a745-f78928524470)